You must be at least 21 years old to use our website

 Terpenes are responsible for the aroma of plants, but that is not all.
 For the plant itself, terpenes serve as a survival mechanism.
 The strong odor they put out as well as their high antimicrobial content protect them against grazing animals, bugs, fungal organisms, and infectious germs.

-Terpenes also have immense health benefits for humans on all levels, even more so because of their small molecular structure which allows them to bypass the blood-brain barrier.
+Terpenes may also have health benefits for humans on many levels, even more so because of their small molecular structure which allows them to bypass the blood-brain barrier.
 This is why people have been using pungent plants and herbs, including cannabis, for centuries.

 Modern researchers have been taking terpenes seriously for decades as well.
 The Royal Swedish Academy of Science awarded the 1910 Nobel Prize in Chemistry to Otto Wallach specifically for his work with terpenes.
 (1)